captn-nick/MSFS-Mod-Selector/README.md

 * add an entry to the mods.txt file, or use Mod Selector’s auto-registry function through the online mod database.

 ### Restrictions
 Note the following restrictions.
-When violated, they cause a warning / error, see below.
+See also "Manually adding a mod" below for more details.
+When violated, they cause a warning / error, see further down.
 * Mod name must not be empty.
 * Mod names must be unique across all mods.txt entries.
 * Mod type must be one of the supported mod type.